jrd261/gotham-transit/README.md

 ------------
 (Assuming this were a real product)

-First priority would be building in analytics and getting some intuition about how people use the app, i.e. what lines are popular, how many favorites do they have, what search terms are entered, etc.
+Aside from bug fixes and polish, first priority would be building in analytics and getting some intuition about how people use the app, i.e. what lines are popular, how many favorites do they have, what search terms are entered, etc.

 Additionally, using that data and some common sense, the live search can be improved.
 B8 should match B1 - B81, but only line name/types are used.
 A more sophisticated algorithm (or just hard coded tokens) can improve the UX.